 Milwaukee, Wisconsin is a city marked by the flourishing of diversity and by the challenge of persistent segregation.
-A French trading post from the 1670s to the city’s founding in the 1830s, Milwaukee’s early decades were dominated by German immigration.
+From a French trading post beginning in the 1670s to the city’s founding in the 1830s, Milwaukee’s early decades were dominated by German immigration.
 Although no longer the “most German city west of Berlin,” the lasting contributions of Milwaukee’s early residents are still visible: the city’s baseball team, the Brewers, play at a stadium named for one of Milwaukee’s oldest breweries.
 Today, annual festivals reflect and celebrate the many ethnic groups that have shaped Milwaukee’s history, including Irish, Polish, African, French, German, Arab, American Indian, among others.
 Church festivals—Greek, Armenian, Coptic, and Serbian—also reflect local ties to different immigrant communities.
 Although still largely Catholic, Greater Milwaukee’s changing demographics have dramatically shaped the city’s religious landscape.

 Milwaukee has seen waves of immigration throughout its history.
 During the 1840s, a small number of Jews and African Americans began arriving and forming distinct neighborhoods in downtown Milwaukee.
 By the early 1900s, African Americans comprised much of Bronzeville, an area between Highland Boulevard and Walnut Street and 3rd and 12th Streets.
 The Jewish community, mostly of European and Russian descent, also lived in this vicinity during this time; as their numbers grew, many moved to Shorewood and Whitefish Bay, north and east of downtown.
 Thousands of African Americans from the South relocated to Milwaukee during the 1950s.
 As of the 2010 U.S. Census, 26 percent of Milwaukee County identified as Black.
 Latino immigrants, 14 percent of Milwaukee County in 2010, began arriving in the 1920s to take on industrial jobs during a labor shortage.
 Chinese immigrants started to arrive in Milwaukee around the turn of the twentieth century and, in more recent decades, the city has become home to the third largest Hmong-American community in the United States and to growing numbers of South Asian, Arab, and Burmese communities.